cwayr/columns-on-cloud/content/blog/001-intro-to-cdk/index.md

 The AWS Cloud Development Kit (CDK) is an open source software development framework for defining cloud infrastructure in code and provisioning it through AWS.

-With the CDK, you can use familiar programming languages like TypeScript, Python, Java etc. to model your cloud resources.
-The CDK handles converting your code into AWS infrastructure through CloudFormation.
+With CDK, you can use familiar programming languages like TypeScript, Python, Java etc. to model your cloud resources.
+CDK handles converting your code into AWS infrastructure through CloudFormation.

 This lets you leverage the power of programming to create reusable infrastructure components.
 You can deploy and manage them using the CDK toolkit locally, without needing the AWS console.

-Now let's dive into the key benefits of using the CDK as a developer...
+Now let's dive into the key benefits of using CDK as a developer...

-## Why Use the CDK?
+## Why Use CDK?

-For developers, the CDK offers 3 major benefits:
+For developers, CDK offers 3 major benefits:

 ### 1. Infrastructure as Code

 You can define your AWS resources in a familiar programming language instead of JSON/YAML.
 This unlocks the full power of abstraction, modularity, and reuse.

-For example, here's a TypeScript script to create an S3 bucket in CDK:
+For example, here's how you could create an S3 bucket using TypeScript CDK:

 ```typescript
 import { Bucket, BucketEncryption } from "aws-cdk-lib/aws-s3"